xorJane/merlin/docs/tutorial/2_setup.md

 !!! info "Prerequisites"

-    - A desktop or laptop computer (Windows)
+    - A desktop or laptop computer
-    - (OPTIONAL) file editor for docker config file editing
+    - shell (bash, csh, etc; if running on Windows, use [Git Bash](https://gitforwindows.org/) (part of "git for Windows"))

 !!! info "Estimated Time"